 I joined the LLEP on a full-time basis in June 2013 after several years at Connexions working to help young people into education, employment or training.

-Current role: Lots of variety linked to skills: the labour market, schools, the Skills Show, apprenticeships, marketing, employer engagement, PR, skills events, resources, People Board support.
-Link to Vice Principals group, Careers for the Future Network (schools careers leads).
+Current role: Lots of variety linked to skills: labour market information, schools, Education Business Links, the Skills Show, apprenticeships, marketing, employer engagement, PR, events, resources, People Board support and ESF newsletters/support.

-Career highlights: Raising £5k for BT charity campaign; achieving my business degree whilst working full time; project success in moving unemployed young people into work experience or jobs-very rewarding!
-And the L Factor in 2014 of course!
+Career highlights: Raising £5k for BT charity campaign; achieving my business degree whilst working full time; project success in moving unemployed young people into work experience or jobs-very rewarding.

 Graduate Project Officer